Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 ![[IMG_1213.jpg]]

 Obserbe:
-- Every element o A is at most M
+- Every element o A is at most m
+- Every elemend of D is at least m